 08 July 2016

-1) Providing a perfect blend of history, art and faith, the Vatican Gardens are made up of flourishing grounds, papal shrines, Renaissance fountains and grottos, mature orchards, vines, and trees, as well as ancient monuments and sculptures.
+Providing a perfect blend of history, art, and faith, the Vatican Gardens are made up of flourishing grounds, papal shrines, Renaissance fountains and grottos, mature orchards, vines, and trees, as well as ancient monuments and sculptures.

-10) Today, the Gardens have 14 “Maria” images, symbolizing prayers for the Virgin Mary in various languages and cultures.
-As recently as December of 2015, a Filipino mosaic of Our Lady of Penafrancia was added to this impressive collection.
+Today, the Vatican Gardens have 17 “Maria” images, symbolizing prayers for the Virgin Mary in various languages and cultures.
+One of the most recent additions was in May 2019, when a mosaic of Our Lady of Quinche, the patroness of Ecuador, was added to this impressive collection.

 Walks Inside Rome offers unique private morning tour of the Vatican Gardens on most days of the week.